 Have a party and open a giant package while all your guests look on.
 Inside will be pink helium balloons if it's a girl.
 Blue balloons if it's a boy.
 Or, pop a balloon with pink or blue confetti inside.

-Love Photoshopping your favorite photos?
+Love editing and filtering your favorite photos?
 Do it to baby's ultrasound pic!
-Add a pink bow or a blue tie to baby's sonogram, frame it and send it to his or her future grandparents.
+Add pink or blue effects or emojis on baby's sonogram and email it to close friends and family or post it on social media.

 Have photos taken of your pregnant belly with either pink or blue booties, or baby blocks that spell out "girl" or "boy."

 Keep it simple.
-Just wrap a pink or blue scarf or ribbon around your belly.
-If your family lives far away, have your picture taken wearing it, and send the photo to them.
+Just wear pink or blue.
+If your family lives far away, have your picture taken, and send the photo to them.